himanshu-negi-755/AutoIQ-Used-Car-Analytics/README.md

 # AutoIQ: Used Car Market Analytics & Price Prediction

-AutoIQ is a machine learning-powered dashboard developed using Python, Streamlit, Scikit-learn, Pandas, and Plotly.
+AutoIQ is a machine learning-powered dashboard for analysing used-car market trends and predicting vehicle prices using Python, Streamlit, Scikit-learn, Pandas, and Plotly.

 ## Features